andrii-minchekov/node_gallery/README.md

-Java-script Image gallery implementation with using Nodejs, Express, Jade
+Java-script Image gallery implementation using
+Nodejs, Express, Jade
 ===================
-@author a.minchekov
+@author a.minchekov.

 A ready to push on dotcloud Express app.

-Facilitating with push to http://dotcloud.com
+Can be pushed to http://dotcloud.com